NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

 # Proposed metrics to control overheating risks <br />in future residential energy codes #

->  Julia Purdy (julia.purdy@canada.ca), Chris Kirney & Alex Ferguson, <br />
+>  Julia Purdy (julia.purdy@canada.ca), Chris Kirney, Rasoul Asaee & Alex Ferguson, <br />
->  CanmetENERGY Ottawa, Natural Resources Canada
+>  CanmetENERGY-Ottawa, Natural Resources Canada
 >
->  Version of April 29, 2019. <br />This is a draft document, and reflects interim findings from a ongoing study. <br />Documentation and relevant project files are maintained at https://github.com/NRCan-IETS-CE-O-HBC/HTAP-projects
+>  Version of May 13, 2019. <br />This is a draft document, and reflects interim findings from a ongoing study. <br />Documentation and relevant project files are maintained at https://github.com/NRCan-IETS-CE-O-HBC/HTAP-projects

 [TOC]